-- Area: In a relatively tranquil part of the Medieval Centre, overlooking the city’s oldest canal.
+- Area: In a relatively tranquil part of the Medieval Center, overlooking the city’s oldest canal.
 Lively Rembrandtplein, Dam Square, the Red Light District, and the historic Canal Belt are all within a few minutes’ walk from the hotel, and the Museum Quarter is 20 minute away on foot.
 From the nearest tram stop (4 minutes away), trams run to Centraal Station, De Pijp, and eastern Amsterdam.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then the tram (4, 9, 16, 24, 25) to Muntplein stop, across from the hotel.